-These guidelines are effective as updated on July 31, 2020 in St. Louis County.
-In accordance with the Department of Public Health’s (“DPH’s”) Third Amended Order for Business and Individual Guidelines for Social Distancing and Re-Opening effective July 31, 2020 (the “Order”), these guidelines may be replaced or modified by DPH based on new scientific information and local information including the trajectory of influenza-like illnesses, cases of COVID-19, and any other information deemed relevant to protect public health in St. Louis County.
+These guidelines are effective as updated on February 24, 2021 in St. Louis County.
+In accordance with the Department of Public Health’s (“DPH’s”) Third Amended Safer At Home Order, effective February 11, 2021 (the “Order”), these guidelines may be replaced or modified by DPH based on new scientific information and local information including the trajectory of influenza-like illnesses, cases of COVID-19, and any other information deemed relevant to protect public health in St. Louis County.

 These guidelines place restrictions on entertainment venues’ operations such as movie theaters, arcades and bowling alleys, and similar venues which engage in direct interactions with members of the public.
 Since the COVID-19 virus is easily transmitted in group settings, capacity limitations in these public places are necessary to limit the number of individuals in these public settings at any one time.
 These capacity limitations, in addition to face coverings, social distancing restrictions and disinfection processes, have proved to be significant in the mitigation of the transmission of COVID-19.

 Adherence to these guidelines is for not only the protection of customers in these entertainment venues settings, but also for the protection of employers and employees.
 The requirements that together prevent the spread of infections by respiratory transmission (including COVID-19) include:

 - Social distancing – maintaining at least 6 feet between and among employees and customers.

 - Monitoring of employee health – ensuring that your employees are in good health and displaying no symptoms while at work.

 - Using personal protective equipment (PPE) – a face cover must be worn by employees and customers.